caxperts/upv-webservices-integration/README.md

 There are 2 separate APIs contained in the UPV WebServices.

-1) BrowserBasedViewing API (upvapi)
+### 1) BrowserBasedViewing API (upvapi)

 Embed the BBV window inside your web application and build custom application logic for controlling the BBV UPV

-2) UPV WebServices APIf
+### 2) UPV WebServices API

 Call the UPV WebServices server endpoints like adding user groups/creating workflows/...

 There are 2 main scenarios here:
-    1) Building your own frontend/ using WebServices api in your own frontend
+- Building your own frontend/ using WebServices api in your own frontend
-    2) A backend program calling the api f.e. for recurring administrative tasks
+- A backend program calling the api f.e. for recurring administrative tasks

 # Preparation